Moses Gate railway station: Service

 Since the May 2018 timetable change, the service from here has seen some improvements (notably with the introduction of evening weekday trains for the first time in more than twenty years).
 A basic hourly service operates each way all day (with a few peak extras), southbound to Manchester Victoria and Stalybridge and northbound to Bolton and Southport via Wigan Wallgate.

 Saturday services were suspended and replaced by buses until November 2018 due to the (significantly delayed) ongoing work to electrify the route through Bolton.

 Services at the station were also temporarily suspended between 28 August and 11 September 2017 due to a damaged road bridge near the station.
 A fractured water main caused part of the embankment and retaining wall supporting the bridge to collapse onto the track and damaged both the bridge supports and road surface.
 The line was not in use at the time due to a planned engineering blockade at Bolton - this was due to end on 28 August (and was completed on schedule), but following the incident the railway remained closed between Bolton and Salford Crescent whilst repairs were carried out.
 Replacement buses were in operation, with through trains diverted via alternative routes.
 The line reopened on 6 September 2017, though trains were still unable to call at the station as repairs to the access road were still ongoing.
 Normal working resumed five days later once these were completed.

 There is no Sunday service.
 The lack of Sunday service was raised in Parliament in July 2019.

 Electrification

-Following delays caused by geological problems and change of main contractor, electric services eventually commenced on Monday 11 February 2019, utilising Class 319 electric multiple units.
+Following delays caused by geological problems and a change of main contractor, electric services eventually commenced on Monday 11 February 2019, utilising Class 319 electric multiple units.
 None of these trains however stop here.